Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

 By handing control to Prefect through `@task` and `@flow`, you gain features like Centralized logging, automatic retries on failure, viewing run history in a UI, tracking task states.

-Later in this lesson, we’ll explore the Orion UI to see how Prefect logs, retries, and statuses appear visually - but for now, just know that Prefect is setting the stage for all that automatically.
+Later in this lesson, we’ll discuss the Orion UI to see how Prefect logs, retries, and statuses appear visually.

 ### 2.2 How Prefect enhances your workflows